-During their colonial administration (1914-45), the Japanese introduced mandatory primary public education to Micronesia (see p.
-6-8 of History and Myth).

-The Japanese public school system was segregated by language ability: children who could speak Japanese were sent to shogakko (primary schools) for 5 years, and students who did not speak Japanese went to 3-year kogakko (public schools).
-All teachers were initially Japanese, but over time, some Micronesians trained to teach at kogakko or served as classroom aides.
+During their colonial administration (1914-45), the Japanese introduced mandatory primary public education to Micronesia (see History and Myth).
+The Japanese public school but over time, some Micronesians trained to teach at kogakko or served as classroom aides.
 Japanese officials occasionally offered scholarships for a select number of gifted native students to enroll in an additional 2 years of education in other Japanese colonies in Oceania.
 The only other educational opportunity during Japanese rule was for Micronesian men to apply for a highly competitive entrance exam to attend a woodworking school in neighboring Palau.

 Japanese primary education emphasized morality, obedience, pride of Japan, and respect for the Emperor.
 Instruction included courses in the Japanese language, arithmetic, trade skills and ethics, delivered as part of a larger process of assimilation aimed at ensuring the success of social and economic programs.
-Japanese was the sole language of instruction, corporal punishment was common, and some teachers punished their students if they spoke native languages at school (see p.
-4 of Language and Communication).
+Japanese was the sole language of instruction, corporal punishment was common, and some teachers punished their students if they spoke native languages at school (see Language and Communication).